Geographic Distribution and Habitat

 Infants nurse for 5–6 months.
 Unlike many other primates, a female white-headed marmoset feeds both her infants at the same time.
 Within the first week of being born, the father carries the twins exclusively, only handing them over to the mother to nurse.
 The father remains the primary carrier of the infants; however, after the first week all members of the family participate in carrying the young.
 Older siblings also assist in taking care of the young.
 This teaches the older siblings essential skills they need in caring for their future offspring.

-Due to their omnivorous diet, white-headed marmosets disperse seeds and fruits throughout the forest.
+White-headed marmosets disperse seeds from fruits throughout the forest.

 White-headed marmosets are listed as Least Concern by the International Union for Conservation of Nature (IUCN, 2015) due to their abundance and their presence in a number of protected areas.
 However, they are in a current rate of decline due to the quality of their habitat.
 The major threats identified are rural settlements, agriculture, livestock, and deforestation.
 The expansion of forestry for wood harvesting and wood/pulp plantations have led to ecosystem degradation.
 These threats have led to a reduction in their habitat and widespread destruction of the Atlantic Forest in the states of Minas Gerais and Espirito Santo.
 Less than 6.8% of the Atlantic Forest remains in the state of Minas Gerais.